Nexmo/station/.repos/nexmo-community/nexmo-java-quickstart/README.md

 Quickstarts also available for: [.NET](https://github.com/nexmo-community/nexmo-dotnet-quickstart), [Node.js](https://github.com/nexmo-community/nexmo-node-quickstart), [PHP](https://github.com/nexmo-community/nexmo-php-quickstart), [Python](https://github.com/nexmo-community/nexmo-python-quickstart), [Ruby](https://github.com/nexmo-community/nexmo-ruby-quickstart)

 The purpose of the quickstart guide is to provide simple examples focused on one goal.
-For example, sending and SMS, handling an incoming SMS webhook, making a Text to Speech call.
+For example, sending an SMS, handling an incoming SMS webhook, making a Text to Speech call.

 ## Setup